Health Benefits of Yoga

 - Relieve Anxiety

 The significance of yoga has often been misinterpreted.
 Many people think the primary importance of yoga is to enhance physical fitness, which is not the case.
 In as much as physical fitness is among the many things yoga does, it is more efficient at relieving anxiety.
 In various studies that have been taken, people with anxiety and stress disorders who take part in yoga practices tend to lower their complications by almost 55% after a few months of exercising.
 Another great way to relieve anxiety is with the use of different massage techniques.
-As it’s not always easy to find the time for yoga classes, the gym, and massage therapy, why not invest in a massage chair, it’s like having a personal massage therapist 24/7.

 - Reduction of inflammation

 Inflammation is an immune response, which when not taken seriously, can lead to diseases like diabetes, cancer and some the common heart diseases.
 Results of a study done in 2015 show that individuals who practice yoga regularly are at less risk of getting these post-inflammatory diseases since the strenuous exercises help reduce inflammatory markers.

 Yoga exercises like pranayama help enhance our breathing pattern, which is a benefit to the whole body.
 It helps us focus our attention on breathing, and therefore be able to draw in large volumes of air.
 Besides, the breathing exercises also help in cleaning the nasal passages, which is a good thing for those people with allergies.

 - Help to deal with and reducing depression

 Various yoga postures help in reducing the level of cortisol in the body, which after that decreases the level of serotonin; the major transmitter of depression.
 This, therefore, makes yoga an antidepressant exercise, one which is most of the time prescribed by therapists to their patients who are suffering from depression.